selmanon/design-patterns-for-humans/README.md

 > It is used to minimize memory usage or computational expenses by sharing as much as possible with similar objects.

 Wikipedia says
-> In computer programming, flyweight is a software design pattern.
-A flyweight is an object that minimizes memory use by sharing as much data as possible with other similar objects; it is a way to use objects in large numbers when a simple repeated representation would use an unacceptable amount of memory.
+> A flyweight is an object that minimizes memory use by sharing as much data as possible with other similar objects; it is a way to use objects in large numbers when a simple repeated representation would use an unacceptable amount of memory.

 **Programmatic example**
 Translating our tea example from above.
 First of all we have tea types and tea maker